Samya129/ReadMe-Generator/READMETemplate.md

 ### License

- This project is licensed under an ${inquiryResponses.license} license.
+ This project is licensed under: ${inquiryResponses.license}

 ## Contributing